-This condition does not apply to the extent that a permit or approval exists under the section 148B of the Road Transport Act 2013, section 138 of the Roads Act 1993 or section 68 of the Local Government Act 1993 except that at all time compliance is required with:

-- a) Australian Standard AS 1742 (Set): Manual of uniform traffic control devices and all relevant parts of this set of standards. - b) Australian Road Rules.

-- Section 148B of the Road Transport Act 2013 allows the NSW Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose. - Section 138 of the Roads Act 1993 provides that a person must not: - erect a structure or carry out a work in, on or over a public road, or - dig up or disturb the surface of a public road, or - remove or interfere with a structure, work or tree on a public road, or - pump water into a public road from any land adjoining the road, or - connect a road (whether public or private) to a classified road, - otherwise than with the consent of the appropriate roads authority. - Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the Council including: - Part C Management of waste: - a) For fee or reward, transport waste over or under a public place - b) Place waste in a public place - c) Place a waste storage container in a public place. - Part E Public roads: - a) Swing or hoist goods across or over any part of a public road by means of a lift, hoist or tackle projecting over the footway - b) Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road.
+This condition does not apply to the extent that a permit or approval exists under the section 148B of the Road Transport Act 2013, section 138 of the Roads Act 1993 or section 68 of the Local Government Act 1993 except that at all time compliance is required with: a) Australian Standard AS 1742 (Set): Manual of uniform traffic control devices and all relevant parts of this set of standards. b) Australian Road Rules.
+Notes: Section 148B of the Road Transport Act 2013 allows the NSW Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose.
+Section 138 of the Roads Act 1993 provides that a person must not: erect a structure or carry out a work in, on or over a public road, or dig up or disturb the surface of a public road, or pump water into a public road from any land adjoining the road, or connect a road (whether public or private) to a classified road, otherwise than with the consent of the appropriate roads authority.
+Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the Council including: Part C Management of waste: a) For fee or reward, transport waste over or under a public place b) Place waste storage container in a public place.
+Part E Public roads: a) Swing or hoist goods across or over any part of a public road by means of a lift, hoist or tackle projecting over the footway b) Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road.
+F. 6.
+Tree Preservation While site work is being carried out, all persons must comply with Chapter E.3 - Tree Management of Council's Development Control Plan (DCP) 2015, other than where varied by this consent.
+The DCP applies to any tree with a height greater than 5 metres or a diameter spread of branches greater than 3 metres.
+General Protection Requirements: a) The tree protection measures must be maintained during all development work unless otherwise specified within these conditions of consent. b) Excavation must cease where tree roots with a diameter exceeding 50mm are exposed.
+The principal contractor must procure an inspection of the exposed tree roots by an arborist with a minimum AQF Level 5 qualification.
+Excavation must only recommence with the implementation of the recommendations of the arborist. c) Where there is damage to any part of a tree the principal contractor must procure an inspection of the tree by a qualified arborist immediately.
+The principal contractor must procure an inspection of the tree by a qualified arborist immediately.
+The principal contractor must immediately implement treatment as directed by the arborist.
+The arborist is to supply a detailed report to the appointed certifier.
+Trees must be pruned in accordance with Australian Standard AS 4373 "Pruning of Amenity Trees" and WorkCover NSW Code of Practice Amenity Tree Industry.